ChimeraZen/zenchiapps/README.md

 &nbsp;
 ## ChangeLog
+### v0.1.6
+* Added event listener for when to show mobile menu
+* Updated VideoPlayer to version 0.1.3
+* Added function to scroll to id based on location hash
+* Added delay to AboutPage
+* Corrected link to NPM

 ### v0.1.5
 * Reverted SCSS back to CSS due to issues with Netlify.com and the node-sass package